dockstore/dockstore-documentation/docs/advanced-topics/checksum-support.rst

 The id parameter used in the endpoints above can be found on an entry's public page; underneath the Info tab, look for the bolded words **TRS**.

-After gathering the checksum using the above method you can verify a descriptor's using the sha1sum terminal application.
+After gathering the checksum using the above method you can verify a descriptor's checksum using the sha1sum terminal application.
 This is done by requesting the PLAIN_WDL descriptor and piping the output to sha1sum.

 ::